 Coronavirus Update:What patients and families need to know

-Leadership in Advocacy, the Underserved, and Community Health (LAUnCH) Track
+Leadership in Advocacy, Under-resourced Communities and Health Equity (LAUnCH) Track

-The award-winning Leadership in Advocacy, the Underserved, and Community Health (LAUnCH) Track focuses on building knowledge and skills around addressing social determinants of health, becoming advocates for children and developing into community leaders.
+The award-winning Leadership in Advocacy Under-resourced Communities and Health Equity (LAUnCH) Track, provides a supportive and cohesive learning community that focuses on improving the health of under-resourced patients as well as the development of skills in health policy, advocacy and community healthcare delivery.focuses on building knowledge and skills around addressing social determinants of health, becoming advocates for children and developing into community leaders.
 The training for the LAUnCH Track is integrated with the overall pediatrics residency program to ensure excellence in attainment of clinical skills, and to allow residents the opportunity to work with CN’s top-rated hospitalist and subspecialist physicians.
 The inpatient portions of the LAUnCH Track are similar to those of the Categorical Track.
 The fundamental difference in this track is the 6 LAUnCH-specific rotations, the community-based clinical training experiences, and the community-focused scholarly project.
-Additionally, LAUnCH Track residents have unique advocacy experiences spread over their 3 years of training given that D.C. is our nation’s capital and many organizations have national headquarters here so residents have the unique opportunity to work with groups that are influencing not only local policy but also national policy as it relates to children and health care.
+Given our program’s location in the nation’s capital, LAUnCH Track residents have amazing access to advocacy organizations, including national organizations with their headquarters in Washington, D.C.
+This gives our residents the opportunity to have unique advocacy experiences with groups that are influencing not only local policy but also national policy as it relates to children and health care.

 The goals of the LAUnCH track are centered on the eight core competencies of community pediatrics as described by the American Academy of Pediatrics: